 Now we can go to a supermarket and choose the food

-As well as providing a safe space for older people to meet, we are also providing them with food vouchers: a vital lifeline for those who have nothing.
+As well as providing a safe space for older people to meet, we also provided them with food vouchers: a vital lifeline for those who have nothing.

 This is not the first time Marzouka Musleh has fled from conflict.
 In 1948, when she was 10 years old, she left Beersheba during the conflict between Israel and Egypt.
 Now, aged 77, her home in Gaza has also been destroyed.